JW Marriott Hotel Hanoi

 Inside, vast marble lobbies, impossibly high ceilings, sweeping staircases and grand ballrooms fill Hanoi’s JW Marriott.
 Outside, the man-made lake and manicured grounds are dominated by the hotel’s imposing structure.

-Certified a “green” hotel by the Vietnamese government, the JW Marriott has won a number of awards for its environmentally friendly design, specifically for the engineering of the building, where the focus is on the sustainable use of water and energy.
+The JW Marriott has received a Green Globe Certification and has won a number of awards for its environmentally friendly design, specifically for the engineering of the building, where the focus is on the sustainable use of water and energy.

-A curated collection of restaurants, an eighth-floor spa and a see-and-be-seen jazz club make this Hanoi hotel a chic respite from Vietnam’s buzzing capital.
+A curated collection of restaurants, an eighth-floor wellness center and 405 elegant rooms and suites make this Hanoi hotel a chic respite from Vietnam’s buzzing capital.

 SHARE